 Domestic violence is a significant issue in Australia.
 It is the most common factor contributing to homelessness among women and their children, and plays a major role in the nation’s homicides.

-The AJP believes that national and state policies addressing domestic and family violence should be well resourced and evidence based.
+The Animal Justice Party (AJP) believes that national and state policies addressing domestic and family violence should be well resourced and evidence based.
 This should include addressing intersections between family and domestic violence and animal justice issues.

 - Increase the coverage of domestic and family violence refuges, especially those that also shelter dependent children and animals, and provide secure funding.